Hannah Johnston Bailey Papers, 1836-1923

 Microfilm Reels 69.1-69.3 [this collection was microfilmed under NEH Grant No. RC 27706-77-739]

-Hannah Johnston Bailey (& family), the National Woman's Christian Temperance Union, Cornell University
+Hannah Johnston Bailey (and family), the National Woman's Christian Temperance Union, Cornell University

 Checklist revised by Anne Yoder, Jan.
 2006; updated Nov.
 2006; April 2008.